 - Focus on the eyes.
 People don’t care if 99% of an animal is out of focus as long as the eyes are sharp.

-- Capture the moment.
+- Wait for ‘the decisive moment’.
 A guide in the States once compared my shots to those of another guy on the trip.
 He said that Stefan’s were always technically perfect, very sharp and with gorgeous, saturated colours, but mine were all about the moment.
 I take that as a compliment.
 It means you have to wait for the right moment to take the shot.
 Don’t just keep clicking away like a Japanese tourist by Big Ben.
 Compose your shot and then wait for the animal to do something to make it more memorable.
 It could be a sneeze, a yawn – anything! – but it will mark your picture out as special.
+Here are a couple of examples:

 - Tell a story.
 The tagline to this website is ‘Every picture tells a story’, and that’s a goal we should all aspire to when taking pictures.
 What are we trying to say?
 What mood are we trying to create?
 What’s the emotion behind the shot?
 It’s not always easy, but picking exactly the right composition can create humour, joy, sorrow, horror and any number of other powerful reactions – which is just what we want.